raja-vignesh/RoadStatus/README.md

 I have marked the repo as Public so either clone the code or download as a zip file from the master branch.

 .net core 8 SDK is used.

+      - RoadStatus/RoadStatus/appsettings.json
-      - update the appsettings.json with the appkey. now it is blank.
+      - update the appsettings.json -> Appkey value "" with the appkey you have

 ## How to build